JerryFZhang/WarmerTodayV0.1/README.md

 # WarmerForWeb
 A new type of weather application.

-The final product of this will be deployed on heroku for public use.
+The final product(estimated to release in September) of this will be deployed on heroku for public use.

 Powered by [forecase.io](http://forecase.io).